 - Like other heritage railway's, the railway is predominantly staffed by volunteers, without whom the railway would be unable to operate heritage services.

 - EOR offers a wide range of volunteering opportunities, suited to all ages and abilities.
-The majority of our volunteers are not from a railway background, and the railway prides itself in having a diverse range of ages (from 18 to 80s) and rewarding tasks for both males and females; whether that is operating trains, working in the ticket offices, retail/catering or maintaining the infrastructure and lineside areas.
+The majority of our volunteers are not from a railway background, and the railway prides itself in having a diverse range of ages (from mid-teens to 80s) and rewarding tasks for both males and females; whether that is operating trains, working in the ticket offices, retail/catering or maintaining the infrastructure and lineside areas.

 - The station and signalbox at Ongar has been carefully restored into Great Eastern Railway period (1880-1930s), and is the only original, operational GER station in its original colours.
 The interiors have been painstakingly restored to return the rooms to their original layouts and, as far as practicable, original features incorporated.